 Pipeboard will Process Customer Personal Data only on documented instructions from the Customer, including with regard to transfers of Customer Personal Data to a third country or an international organization, unless required to do so by Union or Member State law to which Pipeboard is subject.
 In such a case, Pipeboard will inform the Customer of that legal requirement before Processing, unless that law prohibits such information on important grounds of public interest.

-The Customer's use of the Service in accordance with the Principal Agreement, including configuration of features, connections to ad and commerce platforms (Meta Ads, Google Ads, Pinterest Ads, TikTok Ads, Snap Ads, Shopify), creation and use of API tokens, scheduled reports, and prompts issued through the Customer's chosen MCP client or AI assistant, constitutes documented instructions for the purposes of this DPA.
+The Customer's use of the Service in accordance with the Principal Agreement, including configuration of features, connections to ad and commerce platforms (Meta Ads, Google Ads, Pinterest Ads, TikTok Ads, Snap Ads, LinkedIn Ads, Reddit Ads, Microsoft Advertising, Shopify), creation and use of API tokens, scheduled reports, and prompts issued through the Customer's chosen MCP client or AI assistant, constitutes documented instructions for the purposes of this DPA.
 Additional or different instructions may be issued in writing to privacy@pipeboard.co; Pipeboard will accommodate them where they fall within the scope of the Service and are technically feasible.

 Pipeboard will inform the Customer immediately if, in its opinion, an instruction infringes Data Protection Laws.